kneehit/SMS_Spam_Filter/SMS_Spam.md

     ##
     ## Number of Support Vectors:  1243

 The svm function selects reasonable defaults for cost and gamma.
-We can further optimize their values to increase its performance but this is avoided since it would take a lot of time for the machine I am working on.
+We can further optimize their values to increase its performance but this is avoided since it would take a lot of processing time for the machine I am working on.

 ``` r
 SVMpredict <- predict(SVMmodel, test)